Marles steering gear: Benefits and drawbacks

 The major benefit of the Variomatic system is the reduction in the amount of "arm twirling" and effort required when steering, particularly when a lot of cornering is involved.
-For example, the Variomatic system fitted as an option to the Jaguar 420 required only 2-7/8 turns of the steering wheel from lock to lock, which compares favourably with 4-1/4 turns between locks for the manual Burman F.3 recirculating ball system that was standard fitment on the 420, and 3-1/4 turns for the constant ratio Burman power steering system optional on the 420's predecessor, the Jaguar S-Type.
+For example, the Variomatic system fitted as an option to the Jaguar 420 required only 2-7/8 turns of the steering wheel lock-to-lock, which compares favourably with 4-1/4 turns lock-to-lock for the manual Burman F.3 recirculating ball system that was standard fitment on the 420, and 3-1/4 turns for the constant ratio Burman power steering system optional on the 420's predecessor, the Jaguar S-Type.

 Whilst advanced for its time, the Variomatic system did have certain drawbacks.
 It was more complicated and expensive than a constant ratio power assisted system.
 The Variomatic system was also criticised for feeling too light at high speed, when greater weighting tends to give the driver more confidence in making fine steering adjustments.
 Later systems by other manufacturers would adjust the behaviour of the steering in reaction to road speed.